arminbrandy/ethme/README.md

 As part of my Bachelor’s degree of computer science at the FH Technikum Wien – University of Applied Sciences ETHME is a open source study project with following Vision:
-(You can also find it as PDF in the init commit)
+(You can also find the Whitepaper & other documents under the directory ./pdf)

 Vision
 ETHME in it’s mvp Version shall be a very basic Android App,